 Me: This blog and a few other websites pay my bills.
-My books, advertising sales, and people buying products through my site funds everything.
-Sometimes it can be a bit nerve racking because I never know how much money I will make but it’s better than being in an office.
+My books, advertising sales, and people buying products through my site fund everything.
+Sometimes it can be a bit nerve-racking because I never know how much money I will make, but it’s better than being in an office.

 Me: I’d love to get a historical tour of New York City with Frank Sinatra.
 I think that would be pretty interesting.

 Me: I love it.
 Blue cheese and Brie are my favorite.

 “How long did it take you to break even on your blog?” —Wanderingtradr from Twitter

 Me: It took me about one year before I could earn a living from my blog.